-This amendment was initiated by the Board of County Commissioners on March 24, 2009 which directed staff in resolution "cooperate with the Lehigh Acres community to pursue Lee County Comprehensive Plan and Land Development Code amendments reflecting the recommendations set forth in the Lehigh Acres Comprehensive Study".
-The Vision for Lehigh Acres as expressed by interested citizens of Lee County has guided the proposed Comprehensive Plan amendments
+This amendment was initiated by the Board of County Commissioners on March 24, 2009 by resolution directing staff to "cooperate with the Lehigh Acres community to pursue Lee County Comprehensive Plan and Land Development Code amendments reflecting the recommendations set forth in the Lehigh Acres Comprehensive Study".
+The Vision for Lehigh Acres as expressed by interested citizens of Lee County has guided the proposed Comprehensive Plan amendments.